 In some cases, erosion caused by runoff and/or sloughing of stream banks is too excessive to be stabilized by a Forested Riparian Buffer alone.
-Therefore, to quickly stop erosion, it may be necessary to use bioengineering at the trouble spot.
+Therefore, to quickly stop erosion, it may be necessary to use stream bank bioengineering.
+This is an expensive and intensive practice and is only appropriate for specific trouble spots.

-Bioengineering can:
+Stream bank bioengineering can:

-- Be used to change the steep angle on actively eroding banks to a more gradual slope upon which plants may then become established, - Slow water movement and reduce erosion by adding frictional material to stream banks, - Reduce undercutting, - Reduce stream sediment loads, - Improve water quality, - Improve aquatic habitat and wildlife habitat.
+- Be used to change the steep angle on actively eroding banks to a more gradual slope on which plants may then become established, - Slow water movement and reduce erosion by adding frictional material to stream banks, - Reduce undercutting, - Reduce stream sediment loads, - Improve water quality, - Improve aquatic habitat and wildlife habitat.